A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Abstract

 \section{Abstract}

-We solve a fundamental question posed in Frohardt's 1988 paper \cite{Fro} on finite $2$-groups with Kantor familes, by showing that finite groups with a Kantor family $(\mF,\mF^*)$ having distinct members $A, B \in \mF$ such that $A^* \cap B^*$ is a central subgroup of $H$ and the quotient $H/(A^* \cap B^*)$ is abelian cannot exist if the center of $H$ has exponent $4$ and the members of $\mF$ are elementary abelian.
-In a similar way, we solve another old problem dating back to the 1970s by showing that finite skew translation quadrangles of even order $(t,t)$ are always translation generalized quadrangles.
+We solve a fundamental question posed in Frohardt's 1988 paper \cite{Fro} on finite $2$-groups with Kantor familes, by showing that finite groups $K$ with a Kantor family $(\mF,\mF^*)$ having distinct members $A, B \in \mF$ such that $A^* \cap B^*$ is a central subgroup of $K$ and the quotient $K/(A^* \cap B^*)$ is abelian cannot exist if the center of $K$ has exponent $4$ and the members of $\mF$ are elementary abelian.
+Then we give a short geometrical proof of a recent result of Ott which says that finite skew translation quadrangles of even order $(t,t)$ (where $t$ is not a square) are always translation generalized quadrangles.
+This is a consequence of a complete classification of finite cyclic skew translation quadrangles of order $(t,t)$ that we carry out in the present paper.